Age Concern City of London is the New Charity for Older Residents of the City of London.

-We are here to provide help, support, and new opportunities – for learning, volunteering, socialising, and enhancing health and wellbeing.
+We are here to provide help and support to older people in the City of London by creating new opportunities for learning, volunteering, socialising, and enhancing health and wellbeing.

 Of the 7600 people living in the Square Mile, 1100 are over 65, and a third are within our target group of over 50s.
 We want to work with, not just for, older people, to achieve our vision of a City which is as healthy, happy, inclusive and age-friendly as it can be.